September is National Suicide Prevention Month: Recognizing warning signs and identifying treatment options

 It’s just as important to identify suicidal thoughts in others as it is yourself.
 Some warning signs that you or someone else is contemplating self-harm or suicide may include some combination of the following:

-• Unexpected shifts in mood, often elation or sadness
+• Unexpected and intense shifts in mood, like elation or sadness

 • Changes in behavior, routines, or a disrupted sleeping pattern